acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

     title: "Beer Menu "
   - description: "please note vintages are subject to change "
     items:
-      - title: (Red Wine Bottle Special:) 2019 Sancerre “Vieilles Vignes”
-        price: "60"
-        description: A 100% Pinot Noir Grown in the Sancerre Region in France, This Wine is Fruity and Round with a Wonderful Depth and Fresh Finish.
-Great with all Grilled Meats and Poultry
       - description: "Veneto, Italy "
         price: 12 / 45
         title: "(Sparkling) NV LaMarca Prosecco "